JerryImMouse/lexper/README.md

 ## Known Issues
 - Some expressions like "(2 + 2" will work, though the left parenthesis isn't closed, i'll fix that in time.
 - There are no factorial support, it'll be added in future updates
-- Lack of builtin functions and ability to add them yourself.
-It will be implemented in future updates